Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/We’re all in this together_ The importance of building a brand from the inside out.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
                   <span>Authenticity comes in when a brand talks the talk and then walks the walk.
 For example, a brand can’t say that it has initiatives that support disenfranchised people for the past few years and then not have some response to what's going on right now in racial justice movements.
-You can't say that without acting on it.<span class="quote-Text-last-letter">”</span></span>
+You can't say that without acting on it.</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">
                       <div class="clearfix text-formatted field field--name-field-quote-by field--type-text-long field--label-hidden field__items">